apache/druid/docs/multi-stage-query/reference.md

 - All join types are supported with `sortMerge`: LEFT, RIGHT, INNER, FULL, and CROSS.

-The following example shows a single sort-merge join stage where it explicitly set `sqlJoinAlgorithm` to `sortMerge` using the SET command.
-This query also takes `eventstream` (partitioned on `user_id`) and `users` (partitioned on id) as `inputs`, with no limit on the size of either input.
+The following query runs a single sort-merge join stage that takes the following inputs:
+* `eventstream` partitioned on `user_id`
+* `users` partitioned on `id`

+There is no limit on the size of either input.
+The SET command assigns the `sqlJoinAlgorithm` context parameter so that Druid uses the sort-merge join algorithm for the query.

 ```sql
 SET sqlJoinAlgorithm='sortMerge';